Standing Firmly on Two Feet

 "Our physical therapists have a lot of experience with patients like Tyler, so they are very successful in achieving the results the surgeons anticipate," says Joan Carney, director of the STP.
 "They know how to help patients reach the limits they need to remain functional throughout the process, and they know how to recognize any complications and have them treated immediately by the surgeons."

 Tyler underwent a strenuous daily regimen of physical therapy that involved aggressive stretching of the muscles that extend his knee, hamstrings and toes.
 This was done on land and in a swimming pool, where his buoyancy took the weight and tension off his legs, providing for greater stretching and range of motion.
-The therapy was painful "the nights were very, very hard," Mrs. Kiskis recalls and days at home were spent repeating that day's exercises and cleaning and dressing Tyler's wounds.
+The therapy was painful "the nights were very, very hard," Mrs. Kiskis recalls that days at home were spent repeating that day's exercises and cleaning and dressing Tyler's wounds.
 Children who are in the STP's day program also have access to other specialists, including nurses and psychologists, who provide pain management, and occupational therapists, who assist in activities of daily living, such as dressing and bathing.

 By June, Tyler's bone growth was progressing, and his physical therapy was reduced to three times a week.
 By September, a full-leg cast would replace the external fixator, and six weeks later, he was cast-free.
 Today, "he's playing basketball, baseball and can run just about as fast as any other kid his age," his mother says.